cgeyskens/phd/image-analysis/synapse-counting/README.md

 ##### Next-up
 1. with basic image parameters (image size)
-- specify the input directory with nextflow & batch process all the files inside the specified dir with python & output a single csv file of the input file parameters

 - channel the csv to another python script and calculate the mean or something else (ex nr of images/rows)
-- use another process in the test pipeline: not average intensity but threshold, this way you can go along make an entire test-pipeline.
+- use a surogate process in the test pipeline: not average intensity but threshold, this way you can go along make an entire test-pipeline.

 2. include suggestions of Benjamin into the ipynb and py script

 3. Try out small pipeline with the actual coloc parameters or other parameters